 Inside the gate: the foot of the T-shaped sanctuary.

 The bar of the "T" consists of three shrines that almost touch one another.
-The central and the one on the right here honor Shiva; the one on the north (invisible here) honors Vishnu.
+The central one, on the right here, honors Shiva; the one on the north (invisible here) honors Vishnu.
 The leg of the T lies to the right.

-The south and blocked door of the sanctuary, with goddesses.
+The blocked south door of the sanctuary, with goddesses.